 4. Hall of Flame Fire Museum

 There's also an area in the back that is mocked up like a firehouse, complete with a pole.
-My kids would have been happy to play here for hours, although it was geared toward younger kids.
+My kids would have been happy to play here for hours, although I'd consider this one of the kids activities in Tempe geared toward younger kids.

 The Hall of Flame is open Monday through Saturday from 9:00 a.m. to 5:00 p.m. and on Sunday from 12:00 p.m. to 4:00 p.m.
 For more information, check out their website.